Best Image Sizes for Blogs in 2026: A Practical Guide for Speed, SEO, and Quality

 - Width: 300–600px

-Never reuse large blog images as thumbnails.
-That’s one of the most common hidden performance issues.
+Never reuse large blog images as thumbnails — this is one of the most common hidden performance issues and a direct cause of avoidable LCP and CLS failures.

 Social Sharing Images